flyte/terraform-provider-influxdb-v2/website/docs/d/ready.html.md

 page_title: "InfluxDB V2: influxdbv2_ready"
 sidebar_current: "docs-influxdbv2-datasource-ready"
 description: |-
-  The influxdbv2_ready data source allows an InfluxDB to return status informations of it.
+  The influxdbv2_ready data source returns influxdb status.
 ---

 # influxdbv2\_ready

-The influxdbv2_ready data source allows to get the information status of the InfluxDB V2.
-If the endpoint server is online, the function will output its URL.
+The influxdbv2_ready data source retrieves influxdb instance status information.
+If the endpoint server is online, the function will output its URL, otherwise, the field will be empty.

 ## Example Usage